nickchase/k0s/docs/remove_controller.md

 {"members":{"controller0":"https://172.17.0.2:2380","controller1":"https://172.17.0.3:2380"}}
 ```

 The objects for members that have already left the etcd cluster are kept
 available for tracking purposes.
 Once the member has left the cluster, the
 object status will reflect that it is safe to remove it.

-**Note:** If you re-join same node without removing the corresponding `etcdmember` object the desired state will be updated back to `spec.leave: false` automatically.
-This is since currently in k0s there's no easy way to prevent a node joining etcd cluster.
+**Note:** If you re-join same node without removing the corresponding `etcdmember` object the desired state will be updated back to `spec.leave: false` automatically, because in k0s there's no easy way to prevent a node from joining an etcd cluster.

 ## Replace a controller

-To replace a controller, you first remove the old controller (like described above) then follow the [manual installation procedure](k0s-multi-node.md) to add the new one.
+To replace a controller, you first remove the old controller (as described above) then follow the [manual installation procedure](k0s-multi-node.md) to add the new one.